 Who am I?

 Hi, I’m Glenn Weybright.
-I’m a speech language pathologist in private practice in Portland and Lake Oswego Oregon.
-I have been in this field for over thirty years, beginning with ten years on the campus of Oregon Health and Sciences University (OHSU) at the community speech and hearing clinic.
+I’m a speech language pathologist in private practice in Portland, Oregon.
+I have been in this field for over forty years, beginning with ten years on the campus of Oregon Health and Sciences University (OHSU) at the community speech and hearing clinic.
 In 1984 I began a private practice in speech language pathology which continues to the present day.
 I have a master’s degree from Portland State University, hold the Certificate of Clinical Competence (CCC) from the American Speech Language Hearing Association (ASHA) and am licensed by the state of Oregon to practice speech-language pathology.
-I also hold the BRS-FD certificate from the Specialty Board on Fluency Disorders in association with the American Speech Language Hearing Association, indicating I have additional training and expertise in working with people who stutter.
+I also hold the BCS-F certificate from the Specialty Board on Fluency Disorders in association with the American Speech Language Hearing Association, indicating I have additional training and expertise in working with people who stutter.

 Not just a job but a calling…